girdav01/AmbientPlatypus/CONTRIBUTING.md

 ## Why contribute?

-Trend Vision One has an open-source project focused on building a platform for threat intelligence analysts to interact with their sensor-collected information.
-It allows analysts to leverage knowledge from this information while keeping track of each source of information (if you want to know more about Trend Vision One, you can read the [detailed documentation](https://docs.trendmicro.com/en-us/enterprise/trend-vision-one.aspx) or [request a demo](https://www.trendmicro.com/explore/vision-one-demos)).
+Trend Vision One has an open-source project focused on building platform extensions, connectors, rules, scripts that help the customers/partners community.
+If you want to know more about Trend Vision One, you can read the [detailed documentation](https://docs.trendmicro.com/en-us/enterprise/trend-vision-one.aspx) or [request a demo](https://www.trendmicro.com/explore/vision-one-demos).

 Whether you are an organization or an individual working or studying cybersecurity and cyber-defense or simply looking for a technical challenge, contributing to the Trend Vision One project may represent a great opportunity.

-* You can help grow the community and a tool focused on improving the understanding of cyber threats, enhancing our capability of better protecting our organizations and societies.
+* You can help grow the community.

 * You can adapt the tool to your core interests and work methods by developing features or fixing bugs you are most interested in.